shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new2.md

 ## Task 8 -  Explore the Responsible AI dashboard

-1. Once you opened the endpoint, you will see the Fairness dashboard page click on **Get started** to start the assessment.
+1. Once you click on the endpoint, you will be navigated to the Welcome to the Fairness dashboard page in the new tab.
+You can go through the features mentioned in the page and click on **Get started** to start the assessment.

     ![Run Note Book Cell](./media/ai1.7.png)

-1. On the Sensitive features page, select any of the sensitive feature (In this we are selecting sex) and click on **Next**.
+1. On the Sensitive features page, select anyone of the available sensitive feature (In this we are selecting sex) and click on **Next**.

     ![Run Note Book Cell](./media/ai1.8.png)

-1. On the Performance metrics page, select any of the performance metric from the list (In this we are selecting Accuracy) and click on **Next**.
+1. On the Performance metrics page, select anyone of the available performance metric from the list (In this we are selecting Accuracy) and click on **Next**.

     ![Run Note Book Cell](./media/ai1.9.png)

-1. On the Fairness metrics page, select any of the fairness matric from the list (In this we are selecting Demographic parity difference) and click on **Next**.
+1. On the Fairness metrics page, select anyone of the fairness metric from the list (In this we are selecting Demographic parity difference) and click on **Next**.

     ![Run Note Book Cell](./media/ai1.10.png)

-1. You will see the chart of Model comparison assessment.
+1. You will see the chart of Model comparison assessment and refer the key insights displayed in the same page.

     ![Run Note Book Cell](./media/ai1.11.png)